PRK (Photorefractive Keratectomy)

 PRK, however, has no flap.
-The Excimer Laser reshaping treatment is instead applied directly onto the surface of the eye to perform the visual corrections.
-Since there is no flap to replace over the treated surface, a contact lens is placed on the eye to promote healing and to provide comfort.
+The thin outer layer of the cornea is removed and discarded.
+The surgeon then uses an excimer laser to reshape the cornea.
+Since there is no flap to replace over the treated surface, a contact lens is placed on the eye to promote healing and provide comfort.
 This lens requires no maintenance and is usually removed after several days by your doctor.

-The surface usually takes 3-6 days to heal sufficiently for the contact lens to be removed.
-Visual recovery then takes an additional period of time from days to weeks.
-This is in contrast to LASIK where visual recovery is measured in hours or a few days.
+Your eye will take 3-6 days to heal sufficiently for the contact lens to be removed.
+Full visual recovery takes an additional period of time, ranging from days to weeks.
+This contrasts with LASIK where visual recovery is measured in hours or a few days.

 Once the healing is complete, the visual results with PRK are excellent and provide a viable alternative to LASIK for some patients.